Dalimear/complexPCA_prior_guided/EXPLANATION_github_guided_cPCA.md

-# Complex PCA and Guided cPCA: Outputs and Interpretation (KaTeX-minimal)
+# Complex PCA and Guided cPCA: Outputs and Interpretation

 ## 1) Data and normalization
 When `--normalize zscore` is used: